esther-poniatowski/multitask-context-dependent-behavior/README.md

 1. "Inclusion" strategy : Include only the relevant directories.
 Disadvantage : If a file path is passed on the command line after the configuration file, it is included even if it does not belong to the relevant directories.
-2. "Exclusion" strategy : Include the whole project and exclude irrelevant directories (force).
+2. "Exclusion" strategy : Include the whole workspace and exclude irrelevant directories (force).
 Advantages : If a file path is passed on the command line after the configuration file, it is excluded if it belongs to the irrelevant directories.
 3. Passing the relevant directories as arguments to the extensions.